JayantVerman/etl-orchestration-framework/README.md

 Later milestones add: process-restart recovery, cancellation, Docker and CI/CD, and full docs.

+## Documentation

+- **[EXPLANATION.md](EXPLANATION.md)** — full walkthrough: what every
+  file does, design decisions, and **12 interview Q&A** (orchestration fundamentals, retry strategy, concurrency, scaling, comparison with Airflow / Dagster / Prefect, lessons learned, and more).

 ## What the framework will orchestrate

 Example daily pipeline (two independent branches joining into a summary):